 Accessibility

-All of our regular buses are equipped with an accessible wheelchair lift, which can be used by passengers with limited mobility or who use a mobility aid such as a wheelchair.
+Photo of wheelchair accessible busAll buses are equipped with an accessible wheelchair lift, for passengers with limited mobility or who use a mobility aid such as a wheelchair or mobility scooter.
 Important Note: the Summer Bus is not equipped with a wheelchair lift.

 Using the Wheelchair Lift

-The Wheelchair lift can only be used to move passengers and mobility equipment, such as wheelchairs, appropriately sized scooters and walkers.
+The Wheelchair lift can only be used to move passengers and mobility equipment, such as wheelchairs, scooters and walkers.
 Mobility equipment must have brakes and be able to be secured at one of the two wheelchair stations.

 When using a walker on the lift, the walker’s brakes must be engaged, and the passenger must hold onto the handles as the lift is put into motion.